SwingGuy1024/DogTags/README.md

       }
     }

-In each example, the first time MyClass is instantiated, it would create a Factory and put it into the map.
-During every subsequent instantiation, it would reuse the Factory found in the map

-Keeping all the DogTag factories in a Map feels like a lot of overhead, but it really doesn't add much overhead, since all the factories would be constructed even without the map.
-These factories wouldn't hold any additional data than the static DogTag instances for each class in the first approach.

 This approach has the advantage of having the cleanest public API.
+All options start with the word "with".

 ## Options

 ### All Modes

-`withHashBuilder(int startingHash, HashBuilder hashBuilder)` `withCachedHash(boolean useCachedHash)`
+`withHashBuilder(int startingHash, HashBuilder hashBuilder)`

+`withCachedHash(boolean useCachedHash)`

 ### Reflective DogTags (Inclusion and Exclusion)